 The traditional recipe for Russian Payusnaya caviar requires a higher dehydration level, which results in a texture similar to butter.
 It is still not as dry as Bottarga, which must be firm enough to be grated over a dish or sliced like a sausage.
 Current standards produce a version of Payusnaya with a consistency that allows it to be either spread on a sandwich or formed into small cubes that can be added to cooked dishes like mashed potatoes, rice, and pasta as seasoning, giving the dish a concentrated burst of rich flavor.
 Payusnaya caviar resembles a jam that is uniformly black in color.
 It is not particularly known for its appearance — it is made from the same fresh high-grade Sturgeon beads as other elite caviars, but it uses only those that were broken during extraction from the egg sac membrane.
 This does not alter the quality or flavor potential of this product, but it does mean it cannot be sold as premium, undamaged caviar.
 Due to its intense flavor, Payusnaya caviar is rarely served on its own — this highly concentrated product may contain three to four times more roe than an equivalent volume of regular caviar.

-The Payusnaya caviar is supplied in standard glass jars or tin cans like the other caviars and should be also kept in the refrigerator at low temperatures but due to its preparation method it can last much longer than other caviars so you can enjoy the impressive caviar flavor in your dishes for many weeks and even months after opening it.
-But are you sure it will stay in your fridge for so long and you will not use it nearly every day to indulge your gastronomical taste?
+Payusnaya caviar is sold in standard glass jars or in tin cans, like other caviars, and should also be kept in the refrigerator at low temperatures.
+Due to its preparation method, however, it can last much longer than other caviars, so you can enjoy the impressive caviar flavor in your dishes for many weeks and even months after opening it — if you can commit to parceling this delicacy out in such small portions, that is.
+Once you've had a taste, we doubt you'll want to!